This post covers the top things to do for Christmas in Boston, including nighttime, free, and family-friendly activities.

 Macy's Holiday Windows

-Like most Macy's nationwide, the Boston store located a block from Boston Common in the Downtown Crossing district unveils their holiday windows mid-November with holiday theme displays.
+Like most Macy's nationwide, the Boston store located a block from Boston Common in the Downtown Crossing district unveils its holiday windows in mid-November with holiday theme displays.

 You can also get some great holiday shopping done while you're there!